black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 The variance of a series represents how much the data deviates from the mean, and can be used to determine how spread out the data are.
 The variance is calculated in a few steps.

 Start by declaring a getVariance function that takes an array parameter.
 Within that function, declare a mean variable and assign it the value of the getMean function, passing array as the argument.

+# Step 46
+The next step is to calculate how far each element is from the mean.
+Declare a differences variable, and assign it the value of array.map().
+For the callback, return the value of el minus mean.